 Our lives are ever evolving and these traditions we love begin to take a different form.
 As I watch friends enjoying family traditions I begin to ponder about the traditions my family has, only to realize we are in one of those evolving stages.

 I grew up with traditions of Christmas caroling with multiple families, neighbors participating in a progressive dinner party around the block and all the kids would be held up in a basement doing who knows what.
 Traditions spent with cousins on Christmas Eve where the story of Jesus was read among the opening of gifts.
 All of these traditions marked my youth and are filled with good memories.
 However, those traditions no longer take place, but hold a spot in my heart and set a precedence for Holidays to come.

-Last year we entered the holiday season weary from grief.
-It had been a hard few months and the first round holidays just seem to hang over our heads with their impending doom.
+A few years ago we entered the holiday season weary from grief.
+It had been a hard few months and the first round holidays just seem to hang over our heads looming with impending doom.
 Would we be miserable?
 How bad would the pain be?
 Would I be angry or sad?
 Would I have any holiday spirit at all?
-I honestly don’t remember how I felt.
-The whole first year is a blur and I don’t remember what my gifts were.
+I honestly don’t recall the holidays of 2014, but we managed to survive.

 This year, we are all rebuilding our lives in many ways.
-Cancer and grief were the norm these past few years and this year we’ve been putting the pieces back together.
+Cancer and grief were the norm those past few years and this year we’ve been putting the pieces back together.
 We have some old pieces to the puzzle and some new ones too.
 Finding new traditions and trying things we’ve always wanted to do during the holidays.
-We even discussed Thanksgiving at the beach next year in one big house to fit us all.
+We even discussed a holiday at the beach.

 While my current list of holiday traditions is being revamped as we rebuild, my holidays are filled with love and that’s the best tradition of them all.